GeneralTao2/avr-magboot-bootloader-mcu-side/README.md

 ```

 Unless you plan to use the software serialport implementation (SWUART), you do
-not have to change any of the CONFIG_SWUART_* directives.
+not have to change any of the CFG_SWUART_* directives.

 3) Build and program the device: